narges-sa/Multi-center-multi-device-Retinal-OCT-dataset-with-RPE-deliniation/README.md

 This work is done by Narges Saeedizadeh, Mahnoosh Tajmirriahi, Alireza Haghani, Zahra Amini, Elias Khalili Pour, Hamid Riazi-Esfahani, Kaveh Fadakar, Rahele Kafieh, Hossein Rabbani.

-If you find this work useful, you can refer our work as:
+If you find this work or the dataset useful, you can refer our work as:

 @article{
   title={A Device-independent, Shape Preserving Retinal Optical Coherence Tomography Image Alignment Method Applying TV-Unet for RPE Layer Detection},